Gluten Free Japan LogoGF Japan

 Dedicated GF

-The ONLY place in Osaka to get celiac-safe takoyaki.
-Uses okara (soy byproduct) instead of wheat flour.
+The only place in Osaka to get celiac-safe takoyaki.
+Uses a wheat-free batter.
 100% vegan and gluten-free with single-use trays to minimize cross-contamination.

 OKO Fun Okonomiyaki Bar